 Flexible Steel Blade

 Right off the bat we should rule out ceramic blades for use as a boning knife.
-Ceramic blades are inflexible, brittle and can easily snap, chip or shatter if they come into contact with bones.
+Ceramic blades are inflexible, brittle, and easily snapable.
+They can chip or shatter if they come into contact with bones.
 Never buy a ceramic boning knife!
 Since we’ve rules out ceramics, we’re left with steel as the obvious choice.
-It might seem obvious, but make sure you select a strong type of steel for your boning knife, I recommend carbon steel.
+Make sure you select a strong type of steel for your boning knife, I recommend carbon steel.
 Not only do you want a strong steel blade, but you’ll also want a flexible blade.
 Therefore, rather than defining the strength of the blade by it’s rigidity and impact resistance, it’s better to judge the blades strength by its ability to flex without snapping.

 A hunting dagger is a knife which has been specifically designed to kill an animal.
-These knives are double edged with a sharp point and non-slip handle, they are designed to pierce the heart of the animal resulting in a quick death.
+These knives are double-edged with a sharp point and non-slip handle, and they are designed to pierce the heart of the animal resulting in a quick death.

 Additional Features of a Hunting Knife

 Most hunting knives comes with the option of buying them with a gut hook.
 A gut hook specialises in assisting the hunter in gutting the animal.
-The semi-circular sharpened hook which is normally located in the spin makes unzipping the skin of the animal somewhat easier, however, most capable hunters can already perform this task, so the value in a gut hook is debatable.
+The semi-circular sharpened hook makes unzipping the skin of the animal somewhat easier, however, most capable hunters can perform this task without, so the value in a gut hook is debatable.

-The type of blade style comes down to personal preference, but there are largely three main types of blade points that you’ll likely encounter on a hunting knife, these are: Drop Point, Clip Point and Skinning Blade.
+The best type of blade style comes down to personal preference, but there are three main types of blade points to choose from that you’ll likely encounter on a hunting knife.
+These are: Drop Point, Clip Point, and Skinning Blade.

-The clip point is a very popular feature on hunting knives, the design was popularised by the bowie knife and had proved to an excellent option for hunting knives.
-The clip point is characterised by a blade tip that has been partially clipped off, the tip is ideal for puncturing and making a slit, as such it is widely considered a great all round knife.
-Extra care must be taken with a clip point knife as it’s innate ability to penetrate skin means that it can inadvertently puncture a gut sack while dressing a kill in the field.
+The clip point is a very popular feature on hunting knives.
+The design was popularised by the bowie knife and had proved to an excellent option for hunting knives.
+The clip point is characterised by a blade tip that has been partially clipped off.
+The tip is ideal for puncturing and making a slit, as such, it is widely considered a great all-around knife.
+Extra care must be taken with a clip point knife, as its innate ability to penetrate skin means that it can inadvertently puncture a gut sack while dressing a kill in the field.

 The drop point was popularised by Bob Loveless in his famous designs.
 The drop point follows the spine of the knife in a curved fashion which creates a lower point.
 This design offers more control for the wielder and increases the durability of the blade.
 The drop point is now the standard design for hunting knives.